shihvictor/Cat-vs-Dog-Kaggle/README.md

 <p align="center"><img src="/model_16_accuracy.png" width="450"></p>

-After model 16, I discovered keras.callbacks and used csvlogger to auto log the epoch, accuracy, loss, validation accuracy, and validation loss.
+After model 16, I added keras callbacks and used csvlogger to auto log the epoch, accuracy, loss, validation accuracy, and validation loss.
 However, csvlogger did not save the time taken for each epoch and each step like the result of `model.summary`.
 Therefore, along with auto logging, I implemented summary saving, and automatic loss and accuracy plot saving.

 At this point, each epoch of the 20 epochs took around 227 seconds which corresponded to a total of 4540 seconds which is about 75.67 minutes.
-Therefore, I studied TensorFlows use with a GPU (link here) and modified my workflow so that all implementation would be done on my Mac and all model training/testing would be done on my PC.
+To increase model iteration and analysis speed, I did some quick research on the justifications for using GPUs in deep learning and modified my workflow so that all implementation would be done on my Mac and all model training/testing would be done on my Windows PC using a GTX 970.